METHODS-Group/ProximalGalerkin/README.md

 # Example 4: Four-Phase Cahn–Hilliard Gradient Flow

-Deploy the `DOLFINx` Docker container to reproduce the results in Figure 5.
+To reproduce the results in Figure 5, first deploy the `DOLFINx` Docker container.
 Then run

 ```bash